Ryutera/my-shop/README.md

 This app provides all the essential features of a modern e-commerce site, including user authentication, product browsing, wishlist registration, cart management, and secure checkout.
 Payments are handled via Stripe, and purchase data is automatically saved through Webhook integration with Supabase.

 > 📌 **Note:** The current version uses demo product data and Stripe is operating in test mode.
-> 🛍️ We plan to add real product listings and switch to live payment mode in the near future.
+> 🛍️ I plan to add real product listings and switch to live payment mode in the near future.

 ## 🚀 Tech Stack